 The Foundation has an investment policy authorized by the board of directors that provides guidance and oversight for the management of cash and cash equivalents and investments.
-The policy provides that the Foundation maintain an adequate level of cash to meet on-going operational requirements.
-In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of the Foundation, the time horizon of those needs and Foundation's investment philosophy.
+The policy provides that the Foundation maintain an adequate level of cash to meet on-going operational requirements including minimum required charitable giving.
+In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of the Foundation, the time horizon of those needs, and Foundation's investment philosophy.